oliora/ppconsul/README.md

 ## Using Ppconsul In Your Application
 TBD

-For now you can check [`tests`](https://github.com/oliora/ppconsul/tree/master/tests) directory for Ppconsul-dependent application examples.
+For now you can check [`tests`](https://github.com/oliora/ppconsul/tree/master/tests) directory for examples of Ppconsul-dependent applications.

 ## Found a bag?
 Got a feature request?
 Need help with Ppconsul?
 Use [issue tracker](https://github.com/oliora/ppconsul/issues).